 Once this ticket is solved remove the hotfix implemented for #5286

-#7 Updated by Andreas Müller about 2 years ago
+#7 Updated by Andreas Müller over 2 years ago

 To me there is 1 open question: for maps it sometimes makes sense to have areas only from one level and therefore we may want to prefer TDWG level4 over level3.
 Is this still true, and if yes will it create problems when computing the areas for both maps and textual representation in the same service call?